Demir Demirkan: Career

-The songs Demir wrote for Sertab Erener were widely accepted in Europe and Turkey.
+The songs Demirkan wrote for Sertab Erener were widely accepted in Europe and Turkey.
 One of these songs, "Everyway That I Can", was the winner of the Eurovision Song Contest 2003.

 Demirkan also wrote television jingles and composed soundtracks for television and films.
 One of the more remarkable works of Demirkan was the music he composed for the documentary about Gallipoli/Gelibolu in 2005.
 That soundtrack involved ethnical strings recorded in Turkey and classical melodies recorded by a symphonic orchestra and choir in the Czech Republic.
 It was released in Turkey and Australia.

 Demirkan and Sertab Erener embarked on the international project Painted on Water together.
-This innovative work entitled Ebru was co-produced by Demir and Jay Newland, a multi- Grammy-winning-producer (Norah Jones’ “Come Away with Me”), and released on Motéma Music.
+This innovative work entitled Ebru was co-produced by Demirkan and Jay Newland, a multi- Grammy-winning-producer (Norah Jones’ “Come Away with Me”), and released on Motéma Music.

 His Los Angeles experience informed the current project in several ways, not least the fact that "the L.A. vibe is great for art," Demirkan says.
 "Every day when I was studying in Hollywood, I passed A&M Studios, and I wanted to record an album there.
 When we were ready to record Painted on Water, we had to search for them because they'd changed to their name to Hanson.
 Every time I passed by, I promised myself I’d get there and record, so it was a great moment, a dream came true."

 Demirkan continues his solo career in Turkey.